concrete-bounds-for-mpc-proofs/concrete-bounds-for-mpc-simulation-proofs/README.md

   `load code/gmwn.txt`

-The proof takes several minutes so you will need to wait for a result.
+The proof takes between 5 and 6 minutes on a standard machine so you will need to wait for a result.

 We have tested these steps on Ubuntu Linux 24.04.